openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `sort_annotations` - allows to save annotations in a specific order: ascending order of image id or ascending order of image size.
   * `sort_key` - key by which annotations will be sorted(supported keys are `image_id` and `image_size`, default is `image_id`).
   * `dataset_meta_file` - path path to json file with dataset meta (e.g. label_map, color_encoding).Optional, more details in [Customizing dataset meta](#customizing-dataset-meta) section.
-  * `semantic_only` - converts MS COCO dataset annotation to SegmentationAnnotation
+  * `semantic_only` - converts MS COCO dataset annotation to SegmentationAnnotation.
+(Optional, default value is False)
   * `masks_dir` - path to store segmentation masks in `semantic_only` mode
 * `mscoco_mask_rcnn` - converts MS COCO dataset to `ContainerAnnotation` with `DetectionAnnotation` and `CocoInstanceSegmentationAnnotation` named `detection_annotation` and `segmentation_annotation` respectively.
   * `annotation_file` - path to annotation file in json format.